awakecoding/FreeRDP-Manuals/Developer/FreeRDP-Developer-Manual.markdown

 WITH_WIN8: Build with Windows 8 support.
 This is used by the Windows FreeRDP server and enables linking against Windows 8 libraries, therefore breaking backwards compatibility.

 # Testing

-## Cunit

-A cunit directory is present in the FreeRDP source tree.
-Building CUnit tests can be enabled with the WITH_CUNIT option.
-However, CUnit tests are deprecated, and current unit tests will eventually be migrated to CTest.
-New tests should NOT be written using CUnit.

 ### CTest